Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Regulation 8(1A) excludes core public electronic communications networks and services from being operators of essential services, but telecoms providers may still be regulated through other means.

-Bill 329, Part 2, Section 3, Regulation 8(1A)
+HL Bill 32, Part 2, Section 3, Regulation 8(1A)

 Part 2, Section 7 - Digital Services Exclusion